Fact sheet: Chemical oxidation—sediments—in situ

 Notes:

-• Laboratory tests using sediments from the study site are recommended to determine optimum conditions for oxidation treatment, namely the quantity and dosage of the oxidizer and the need for a catalyst (such as ferrous iron [Fe2+]), acid or stabilizer.
+• Laboratory tests using sediments from the study site are recommended to determine the optimum conditions for oxidation treatment, namely the quantity and dosage of the oxidant and the need for a catalyst (such as ferrous iron Fe2+), acid or stabilizer.

 • Laboratory tests are also required to determine if remedial objectives can be achieved.

-• In situ pilot tests can be used to determine the mode of injection, the radius of influence of the injection, the injection rate, the number of injections, the time between injections and the overall performance of the technology.
+• In situ pilot tests can be used to determine the injection mode, the radius of influence of the injection, the injection rate, the number of injections, the time between injections, oxidant persistence, amendment requirements (catalyst, retarder, pH adjustment, etc.), outgassing potential, and the overall performance of the technology.

 Applications